tardis-sn/tardis/docs/montecarlo/sourceintegration.rst

    \dot E_u = \sum_{i < u} \dot E_{lu}

-that is, by summing all the line absorption estimators below the curently selected level.
-In the code this is done with a bit of pandas magic in `make_source_function` found in `simulation/base.py`.
-By creating a dataframe using the estimated :math:`\dot E_u` and appyling to it a copy of the index of the atomic data, the sum above can be done with to a `groupby` operation following by a sum of the result.
+that is, by summing all the line absorption estimators below the currently selected level.

 The source function for each line can then be derived from the relation